kamilskainos/test/README.md

 ### Running the script

-> **The script is inteded to be used on local development enviroments only and should never be run on a Trust environment**
+> **The script is intended to be used on local development environments only and should never be run on a Trust environment!**

 1. Open command line / terminal and navigate to repository root directory.
 2. Download node.js project packages by running: ``` npm install ``` command.